Kevinayad/group-29-web/README.md

-User profile page is a page where users can input data about their body such as height, weight, gender and it’s data is essential to all other parts of the app.
+User has data about their body such as height, weight, gender and it’s data is essential to to the majority of other parts of the app.

 Reminder is a feature that reminds you throughout the day to follow your goals such as drink water, go for a walk ….